 The website claims to offer multiple services which include Cash Flow Management, ID Defender, Cash Back Mall, Road Assure, and more.
 These services have varying prices.
 For instance, ID defender features a price range from $7.99/month to $14.95/month.
 This is basically an updated antivirus to protect your system from malware and virus.

 To assist you with better organization of the expenses of your business, the CashFlow Manager plays a vital role, as per the claims on the website.
 It is available for $10.95/month… But the most interesting and misfit offer is the coffee!
 I mean, the website itself claims the provision of the tools for financial assistance then what role does coffee play in this regard?

-Maybe, since financial management is often all about dealing with constant headache the coffee is there to help you get rid of mental tiredness… LOL.
+Maybe, since financial management is often all about dealing with a constant headache the coffee is there to help you get rid of mental tiredness… LOL.

 Similarly, there are more offers which in my opinion don’t link with financial management.
 This is why I had to spend much more time in finding the truth behind this website & seeing what’s really going on.

 I was actually surprised at the results of my research.
 It wouldn’t have been surprising had it been a typical single page website containing an overhyped video making huge claims. myEcon doesn’t actually look any of those scam pages but still, it was disappointing to know how this platform worked.

 As the content of the website advertises genuine services to help financial assistance, most of the visitors anticipate something helpful in the right direction.
 But the truth is, myEcon doesn’t actually serve the purpose.
 This is yet another MLM based platform.
 Like many online money making programs, this one also tricks you into Multi Level Marketing.